gmolpeceres/gmolpeceres.github.io/research.md

 ## Surface processes in astrochemistry

 ![Surface processes on interstellar ices]({{ '/assets/img/surface_processes.jpg' | relative_url }}){: .img-right }

+Chances are, if you know me, you have seen this figure elsewhere!
 Surface chemistry plays a crucial role in the formation of complex molecules in space.
 My work explores atom and radical interactions on icy dust grains using quantum simulations and machine learning potentials.